-The increase in net cash provided by operating activities for the six months ended June 30, 1999 compared to 1998 was primarily due to better collection in accounts receivable due to the use of letters of credit and a higher net income in 1999.
-Net cash used in investing activities for the six months ended June 30, 1999 reflected the purchases of short-term investments, property and equipment, while net cash used in financing activities for the six months ended June 30, 1999 reflected the repayment of principal of the notes payable arrangements associated with the Communications Systems Division acquisition.
+The increase in net cash provided by operating activities for 1999 compared to 1998 was primarily due to improved collection in accounts receivable due to the use of letters of credit and higher net income in 1999.
+Net cash used in investing activities for 1999 reflected the purchases of short-term investments, property and equipment.
+Net cash provided by financing activities for 1999 consisted of proceeds from the initial public offering and the repayment of the notes payable associated with the Communications Systems Division acquisition.